 Whilst firmly anchored in the classical heritage of Ayurveda, the course is based on a synthesis of the current perspectives on health, along with an integration of contemporary well-being information and practices.
 This accredited Ayurvedic course has been developed in consultation with a wide range of teachers and practitioners of Ayurveda, including representatives of the health care industry and training authorities.

 Deepen your spiritual and personal journey into health and healing.
 Incorporate all that you learn into your own life, so that you ‘walk your talk’ and serve as a role model for all that you preach and teach.
 This practitioner course is unique in that it is runs as a fixed course, in a set time, over three trimesters.
 Its foundation study is parallel with Certificate IV in Ayurvedic Lifestyle Consultation (now superseded by the Diploma of Ayurvedic Lifestyle Consultation), with its lifestyle counselling and preventative medicine emphasis.
-Both courses are eligible for Austudy.
+Our Certificate IV courses are eligible for Austudy.

 The Health Institute Australia provides outstanding training for the Ayurvedic Practitioner in the following areas:

 - It provides a strong foundation in the traditional principles of Ayurveda.

 - It has an excellent, extensive, herbal program, with training in managing and administering herbal medicine and other treatment plans according to the philosophy and practices within an Ayurvedic framework.

 - It provides a deep training in Ayurvedic psychology to provide the skills in listening and counselling required to assist patients with mental and emotional complications that arise with their health issues.